SteveDoyle2/pyNastran/README.md

 ### v1.2.0 (2019/5/21)

-This result has been superseeded by 1.2.1.
+This result has been superseded by 1.2.1.
 See release notes for details.

 ### v1.1.0 (2018/6/26)